Backing Up Your Scalingo for PostgreSQL® Addon

 Business 1

-Understanding On-Demand Backups
+Understanding Periodic Backups

-On-Demand backups are done on a daily basis.
+Periodic backups are done on a daily basis.
 They consist in dumping your database in an archive that we keep during a certain amount of time.

 For Business plans, the backup is done on the secondary node to avoid any impact on your primary node.

-Retention Policy for On-Demand Backups
+Retention Policy for Periodic Backups

 We keep a limited amount of backups depending on your database plan: